pingidentity/terraform-provider-pingdirectory/docs/resources/default_vault_authentication_method.md

 - `description` (String) A description for this Vault Authentication Method
 - `login_mechanism_name` (String) The name used when enabling the desired AppRole authentication mechanism in the Vault server.
 - `password` (String, Sensitive) The password for the user to authenticate.
-- `type` (String) The type of Vault Authentication Method resource.
-Options are ['static-token', 'app-role', 'user-pass']
 - `username` (String) The username for the user to authenticate.
 - `vault_access_token` (String, Sensitive) The static token used to authenticate to the Vault server.
 - `vault_role_id` (String) The role ID for the AppRole to authenticate.